How to select hydraulic filter?

 • Beta Rating: This measures the filter's efficiency at capturing particles.
 A higher Beta rating means the filter is more effective at removing smaller particles.

-2. Flow Rate
+2. Flow Rate of the right hydraulic filter

 • Ensure the filter can handle the flow rate of your hydraulic system without causing significant pressure drop.
 The filter should match or exceed the system's maximum flow rate.